Quizzing - The Game

 Rules of the Game

-- Officials: a quiz master reads questions, an answer judge listens for correct answer, a scorekeeper records results of quiz, question by question.
+- Officials: a quiz master reads questions, an answer judge listens for correct answers, a scorekeeper records results of quiz, question by question.
+All three sit at a table in front of the quiz teams.

 - Quizzers: three to five per team.
 Up to four are on the bench at a time.